 What is the course about?

 Want to take your poetry to masterclass level?
 This course challenges students to explore new ways of working with language, form and structure in their poetry.
 Students will have the opportunity to workshop their poetry and develop new avenues in their verse, polishing their poems for performance and publication.
 The course will include tutor instruction and writing exercises alongside the workshop element.
 The course is suitable for students who have experience in an advanced workshop setting.
-Please note that full attendance and participation is expected at this level of study.
+Please note that full attendance and participation is expected at this advanced level.

 Please note that this course is located in a room with step access.
 If you have difficulties with mobility or use a wheelchair please contact us at email@example.com to discuss.